Introducing the incoming Ladies' Auxiliary Executive Committee, installed at the LA's May 15th meeting.

 During the 1914-1918 war years. as wounded veterans returned home, women were asked to help with their recovery by visiting hospitals, sending parcels to the hospitalized and to needy families.
-It was from these dedicated bands of women that The Royal Canadian Legion Ladies’ Auxiliary was established.
+From these dedicated bands of women, the Royal Canadian Legion Ladies’ Auxiliary was established.

 Today, the Ladies’ Auxiliary is a vital and integral part of the work of the Legion.
 As major contributors to the day-to-day life of Legion Branches, Ladies’ Auxiliaries provide financial and volunteer support to Legion programs.

 The Ladies’ Auxiliary (LA) is a non-profit organization operated separately from the Royal Canadian Legion, but together they thrive and serve our community..
 Through our many fund raising activities, we assist the local Legion Branch, health facilities and programs, school activities, and bursaries.

 Any woman who is eligible for membership in the Legion may choose to become a member of the Ladies Auxiliary only or both organizations.
 The Ontario Command has 292 Auxiliaries with 13,731 members.

 We meet on the third Monday of every month at 1:00 p.m. at the Legion on John Street and you are welcome to join us.
 Our next meeting is Monday, April 15th at the Legion.
 We hope to see you then!

 7 John Street, PO Box 141, Orangeville, ON L9W 2Z5 Canada

 Copyright © 2023, Royal Canadian Legion Branch 233.
 All Rights Reserved.